meeting space

 Some corners of a home become anchors.
 This is one of mine.

 My desk sits in a quiet office with good light, a clean surface, and a vase of flowers I change out when I can.
 Not always extravagant stems — just something fresh.
-This week, it’s pale blush lisianthus: soft and ruffled, with long green stems that reach gently toward the light.
+This week, it’s a bundle of sunflowers from the flower market near the house - with the petals plucked out to have them resemble proteas, with long stems that crane gently toward the light.

-My work is about voice.
-Helping people — often leaders at the highest levels — find the clearest, most honest version of what they want to say.
-I’m in the background of interviews on TV, headlines in top papers, speeches given at investor conferences.
-The work is demanding and fast-moving.
-But this space helps me meet it.
+My work is about helping others reconnect with their voice.
+Helping leaders find the clearest, most compelling version of what they want to say.
+My work means working in the background of interviews on TV, headlines in papers, speeches given at conferences.
+It’s demanding, fast-moving.
+But this space helps me meet it while still operating from a serene place.

 I designed this office to feel like mine.
 Built for focus.
 Personal, but not fussy.
-Everything has its place: the notebooks I reach for again and again, the books I’ve underlined, a small candle I light most mornings before the emails start.
-It’s a space that holds me up — especially when I’m holding up others.
+Everything has its place: the notebooks I reach for again and again, the books I’ve underlined, the moleskins I still use for notes, a mint-scented candle I light most mornings before drafting strategy docs and following up with reporter emails.
+It’s a space that holds me up, especially when I’m holding up others.

 Some days, the desk is full of notes and calls.
 Other days, it’s just me, a draft, and time to think.